-If you’ve owned and regularly maintained a fireplace for quite some time, then you’re likely used to your yearly level 1 inspections.
-In many circumstances, a level one inspection is all that’s necessary, especially if you haven’t undergone any major changes in the recent past.
-That being said, there are circumstances when a more in-depth evaluation is required.
-That’s where a level 2 inspection comes into play.
+If you’ve owned and regularly maintained a fireplace for quite some time, then you’re likely used to your yearly level 1 inspection.
+Often, a level one inspection is all that’s necessary, especially if you haven’t undergone any major changes in the past.
+However, there are circumstances when a more in-depth evaluation is required.
+That’s where a level 2 inspection comes in.

 Are You Buying Or Selling A Home?